Saskatchewan Highway 918

 Highway 918 is a provincial highway in the north-west and far north regions of the Canadian province of Saskatchewan.
 It runs from Highway 165 near Beauval to Patuanak.
-The highway follows the Beaver River, runs along the eastern shore of Lac Île-à-la-Crosse, and provides access to Patuanak Airport.
+The highway follows the Beaver River, runs along the eastern shore of Lac Île-à-la-Crosse, western shore of Shagwenaw Lake, and provides access to Patuanak Airport.
 It is about 92 km long.